 Treatment & medication

-Doctors will always recommend lifestyle changes first to treat high cholesterol, such as eating healthy, exercising and losing weight.
+Doctors will always recommend lifestyle changes first to treat high cholesterol, such as eating healthy foods, exercising and losing weight.
 However, there are medications that can help lower cholesterol, too.
-They include statins that are known under the brand names Lipitor, Lescol, Mevacor, Pravachol, Crestor and Zocor and Livalo, Sharma said.
+They include statins that are known under the brand names Lipitor, Lescol, Mevacor, Pravachol, Crestor, Zocor and Livalo, Sharma said.